 How do you make a wet felted picture

-How do you do wet felting for beginners - High Quality Needle Felting Kits, Wet Felting Kits a Large Selection of Felting Supplies, Felting Wool and The Biggest Selection of Needle Felting Needles in the UK, Freepost on Orders over £20 in the UK.
+How do you do wet felting for beginners - * WE ARE CLOSED UNTIL 27TH DECEMBER* High Quality Needle Felting Kits, Wet Felting Kits a Large Selection of Felting Supplies, Felting Wool and The Biggest Selection of Needle Felting Needles in the UK, Freepost on Orders over £20 in the UK.
 Unwind With Wool

 livepages::jquery();?>How to do wet Felting for beginners